-In an effort to align with the County’s objective to meet or exceed 95% overall coverage, we have gathered business intelligence that allows for us to put forward a comprehensive coverage strategy by using the following guiding principles:
+In an effort to align with the County’s objective to connect as many properties as possible, we have gathered business intelligence that allows for us to put forward a comprehensive coverage strategy by using the following guiding principles:

 - Build to cover the most population the fastest way possible

 - Eye on the overall strategy – “Red Deer County will be the most connected County in North America”